sybrew/the-seo-framework/readme.txt

 			* It no longer uses object caching.
 			* It now uses `WP_Query`, rather than `wpdb`.
 	* **Fixed:**
+		* Method `is_front_page_by_id()` no longer returns true on archives when home page is a blog.
+This fixes numerous issues listed in the "For everyone:" detailed log.

 	* **Other:**
 		* Cleaned up code, i.e. improved documentation and writing style.